informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 > blockchain while Fastsync is running.
 It links the target height to the
 > initial state.
 If Fastsync has to catch-up many blocks, it would be
 > better to link the target height to a time close to the
 > termination.
-This is capture by the following specification:
+This is captured by the following specification:

 #### **[FS-SEQ-TERM-SYNC]**:
 Let *eh* be the height of the blockchain at the time *Fastsync*